1delta-DAO/docs/api/margin/leverage.md

     address(user), // receiver of the deposit
     address(AAVE_V3_POOL) // the Aave V3 pool address
 );
 ```

+---

 ## Borrow

-We need to ensure that we borrow the exact flash loan amount. f the flash loan has a fee, we ould be required to borrow the amount plus the fee.
+We must ensure that we borrow **exactly** the flash loan amount.
+If the flash loan incurs a fee, we need to borrow **the amount plus the fee**.

-The receiver is the `CALL_FORWARDER` - this saves us an additional transfer operation.
+The borrowed USDC is sent to the `CALL_FORWARDER`, which saves us an additional transfer step.

 ```Solidity
 bytes memory borrow = abi.encodePacked(
     uint8(ComposerCommands.LENDING),
     uint8(LenderOps.BORROW),